 The COVID-19 pandemic highlighted the inefficiencies in multiple healthcare systems and approaches.
-With the rising need for telemedicine, remote care, and contactless patient/staff interactions, many healthcare providers face the need to replace the legacy healthcare software they use with modern cloud-based solutions.
+With the rising need for telemedicine, remote care, and contactless patient/staff interactions, many healthcare providers face the need to replace or rearchitect the legacy healthcare software they use with modern cloud-based solutions.

 If you work at an organization like this, you know what we’re talking about.
 You need to ensure HIPAA/HITECH and/or GDPR compliance, especially regarding cybersecurity.